SAP-archive/sap-community-code-challenge-cloud-native/Challenges.md

 1. Sign-up for Free Tier on SAP BTP with [Get an Account on SAP BTP to Try Out Free Tier Service Plans](https://developers.sap.com/tutorials/btp-free-tier-account.html).
 1. Use SAP BTP to enable the SAP BTP, Kyma runtime.
 1. Fork and clone this repository to run and test the provided service locally (you should have already done this in the setup phase - see the [Setup and Participation](README.md#setup-and-participation) section).
+1. Follow the [secret setup](/Create_K8S_Secret.md) to set up a Kubernetes secret containing credentials with which an image can be pulled from the GitHub Container Registry (in the next step).
 1. Deploy and run the provided service on SAP BTP, Kyma runtime using the Kyma Console UI.
 The already containerized service is available through this repository!
 [SAP Community Code Challenge Cloud Native - Service Package](https://github.com/SAP-samples/sap-community-code-challenge-cloud-native/pkgs/container/sap-community-code-challenge-cloud-native).
-You need to have a Kubernetes [Secret setup](/Create_K8S_Secret.md) in order to successfully pull the container from GitHub.
+You'll need to have the secret set up in the previous step for this.

 &#8594; **Submission:** Post a **screenshot** of your deployed service as well as the **Service URL** in the [SAP Community Coffee Corner thread](https://groups.community.sap.com/t5/coffee-corner/).
 If you completed the **Advanced Task** on Step 6, provide a screenshot of the CLI output as well.